DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "Pardon me, I have to attend to meeting with my subordinates afterwards.
 Saki, Ashlan, hear him out in my steed"

-Surrounded by subordinates, Jeanne turns away from Kay.
+Surrounded by subordinates, Jeanne turns away from Kai.

 ...Really?